itssmdsh/itssmdsh/README.md

 # Hi there, I'm Mohammad 👋

 ### About Me
-🎓 Pre-final year B.Tech CSE student at the College of Engineering and Management.
+🎓 Final year B.Tech CSE student at the College of Engineering and Management.
 💻 Passionate software engineer with expertise in Java, C, and Python.
 🤖 Enthusiast in Machine Learning, always eager to explore and learn new technologies.
 🔧 Continuously working on expanding my skills and contributing to the tech community.